Ptujec/LaunchBar/Ask-ChatGPT/README.md

 Additionally the answer is automatically copied to the clipboard.

 This action works very well with [iA Writer](https://ia.net/writer) in preview mode.
 [Marked](https://marked2app.com/) is also a great option since it is specifically designed to preview markdown files.
-It even allows for pinning files so they stay on top at all times.

 ### Additional Features